Proto-Protestantism: Claimed to have prefigured Protestantism

+Successionism

+John Foxe (c.
+1563) was the first English Protestant author to defend Protestantism from charges of novelty by claiming, in S.J.
+Barnett's words, "the continuity of a proto-Protestant piety since apostolic times": in England's case this included a national first-century conversion to Christianity from a visiting Joseph of Arimathea.
+This has no historical basis.

+According to Brethren missionary Edmund Hamer Broadbent in The Pilgrim Church (1931), over much of the Christian era, many Christian sects, cults and movements foreshadowed the teachings of what later became the Non-conformist Protestant movements.

-Baptist opinion
+Baptist successionism

 Baptist successionism postulates an unbroken lineage of churches which have held beliefs similar to those of current Baptists.
 Groups often included in this lineage include the Montanists, Novationists, Donatists, Paulicians, Albigenses, Waldenses, Petrobrusians, Arnoldists, Henricians, Hussites (partly), Lollards (partly) and Anabaptists.
 Baptist successionism proposes that groups such as Bogomils or Paulicians were Baptist in doctrine instead of Gnostic.